My Life, My Goals, My Future

 All too often, efforts to improve education, service delivery, and employment outcomes for individuals with disabilities fail to empower the individuals themselves to play a key role in improving their own lives.
 This webinar will address this and offer valuable takeaways to help elevate the student voice.
 Practical strategies that promote self-determination will be shared, with a particular focus on competence, relatedness, and autonomy.
 Everyday opportunities to strengthen choice-making and goal-setting will be discussed.
 Featured will be a “Learning Lab” model that brings self-advocates together and positions them as key decision-makers.
 Finally, self-advocates will share their employment experiences and offer tips to better engage individuals through the employment process.

-Session Participants will be able to:
+Session Participants were be able to:

 - Increase knowledge of effective interagency practices and resources.